-BIN will send it to the rubbish bin.
-The post will not longer be seen on site.
+BIN will send the page to the rubbish bin.
+The page will no longer be visible on the website.

-VIEW will let you see this particular page on the front end.
+VIEW will let you see this particular page – the front (or public) end.

 Editing pages in WordPress tutorial

-The first icon I would like to make you aware of is the TOOLBAR TOGGLE icon, once called the ‘kitchen sink’.
-In the image above you can see it is activated, it looks like this:
+In the classic editor, the first button icon is the TOOLBAR TOGGLE icon, once called the ‘kitchen sink’.
+In the image above, you can see it is activated because it’s inverted.

-This icon shows or hides extra formatting options.
+This button icon shows or hides extra formatting options.
 Keep it activated.

 Formatting text in WordPress

-Like most editors you can highlight text and format it.
+Like most WordPress editors, you can highlight text and format it.

 From left to right on the main editing bar are:

-I – puts the highlighted text in italics.
+I – put the highlighted text in italics.

-We call this the symbol for an un-ordered list in web talk, but WordPress calls it a bullet list.
+The button icon for an unordered list in web talk, but WordPress calls it a bullet list.
 Use this to create lists.
+For example: